zitadel/zitadel/site/docs/documentation/03-openidoauth.en.md

 [https://api.zitadel.ch/oauth/v2/keys](https://api.zitadel.ch/oauth/v2/keys)

 > Be aware that these keys can be rotated without any prior notice.
-We will however make sure that a proper `kid` is set with each key
+We will however make sure that a proper `kid` is set with each key!

 #### OAuth 2.0 Metadata